EU lawmakers to debate declaring bloc an LGBT 'freedom zone' | Law-Order

 EU lawmakers to debate declaring bloc an LGBT 'freedom zone'

-The European Parliament is scheduled to debate a resolution on Wednesday that would declare the entire 27-member European Union to be a "freedom zone" for LGBT people.
+The European Parliament is scheduled to debate a resolution on Wednesday that would declare the entire 27-member European Union a “freedom zone” for LGBT people.

-The resolution comes largely in reaction to developments over the past two years in Poland, where many local communities have adopted largely symbolic resolutions declaring themselves to be free of what Polish conservative authorities have been calling "LGBT ideology."
-The towns say they are only seeking to defend their traditional Catholic values, but LGBT rights activists say they are discriminatory and make gays and lesbians feel unwelcome.
-The areas have come to be colloquially known as "LGBT-free zones."
-But the resolution also stresses that it wants to address problems across the bloc faced by gays, lesbians, bisexuals, transgender, intersex and queer people.
-The resolution says the fundamental rights of LGBT people have been "severely hindered" recently in Hungary due to a de facto ban on legal gender recognition for trans and intersex people.
-It cites problems in Latvia, and notes that only two member states — Malta and Germany — have banned "conversion therapy," a controversial and potentially harmful attempt to change a person's sexual orientation.
+The move comes largely in reaction to developments over the past two years in Poland, where many local communities have adopted largely symbolic resolutions declaring themselves free of what conservative authorities have been calling “LGBT ideology.”
+These towns say they are seeking to defend their traditional Catholic values, but LGBT rights activists say the designations are discriminatory and make gays and lesbians feel unwelcome.
+The areas have come to be colloquially known as “LGBT-free zones.”
+But the resolution to be debated Wednesday also seeks to address problems faced by lesbian, gay, bisexual, transgender, intersex and queer people across the bloc.
+It says the fundamental rights of LGBT people have been “severely hindered” recently in Hungary due to a de facto ban on legal gender recognition for transgender and intersex people.
+It cites problems in Latvia, and notes that only two member states — Malta and Germany — have banned “conversion therapy,” a controversial and potentially harmful attempt to change a person's sexual orientation.

-The resolution is the work of the a cross-party group in the European Parliament, the LGBTI Intergroup, which says it has the support to pass the largely symbolic resolution.
+The resolution is the work of the a cross-party group in the European Parliament, the LGBTI Intergroup, which says it has garnered enough support to approve the largely symbolic resolution.

 Liesje Schreinemacher, the vice chair of the group and a Dutch lawmaker with Renew Europe, a liberal political group, said the resolution is timed to roughly mark the second anniversary of the first Polish community, Swidnik County, passing an anti-LGBT resolution.

-She also referred to problems elsewhere, including suspicious that a man murdered in Belgium recently was the victim of a homophobic attack.
+She also referred to problems elsewhere, including suspicions that a man murdered in Belgium on the weekend was the victim of a homophobic attack.

-They have proven hugely costly to Poland's international image, and to the finances of local communities.
-The EU and Norway — a non-EU member that funds some development in EU nations — have cut off funds to policies they view as discriminatory.
+They have proven costly to Poland's international image, and to the finances of local communities.
+The EU and Norway — a non-EU member that funds some development in EU nations — have cut off funds for policies they view as discriminatory.

-Bart Staszewski, a Polish activist who created an art project on the "LGBT zones" that drew the ire of the government and conservatives, said he sees the EU resolution as "important and necessary."
-But he also notes that local governments stopped passing such resolutions months ago and some communities have already withdrawn theirs.
-Others have passed resolutions declaring support for all types of familes.
+Bart Staszewski, a Polish activist who created an art project on the “LGBT-free zones” that drew the ire of the government and conservatives, said he sees the EU resolution as “important and necessary.”
+But he also noted that local governments stopped passing such resolutions months ago and some communities have already withdrawn theirs.
+Others have passed resolutions declaring support for all types of families.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)